 Understand that the first few days you are producing colostrum which is extremely rich in nutrients and antibodies and is all your baby needs at first.

-Your milk usually comes in around 3-4 days after birth.
+Your milk usually comes in around 3-4 days postpartum.

 Feeding as often as possible in the first few days will really help establish a good milk supply.
 It is recommended to feed your baby every 2-3 hours, or more often if needed.